Container Scanning

 GitLab offers both Container Scanning and Dependency Scanning to ensure coverage for all of these dependency types.
 To cover as much of your risk area as possible, we encourage you to use all of our security scanners.
 For a comparison of these features, see Dependency Scanning compared to Container Scanning.

-GitLab integrates with open-source tools for vulnerability static analysis in containers:
+GitLab integrates with the Trivy security scanner to perform vulnerability static analysis in containers.

 To integrate GitLab with security scanners other than those listed here, see Security scanner integration.